kyclark/tiny_python_projects/book.md

 Write a Python program called `article.py` that will select `a` or `an` for a given word depending on whether the word starts with a consonant or vowel, respectively.

+When run with no arguments or the `-h|--help` flags, it should print a usage statement:

 ````
 $ ./article.py
 usage: article.py [-h] str